-5 Examples
+Examples

-Figures 5 to 14 show some examples of satisfyingly well reproduced textures of wood, wall, fabric, and paint.
-See also the failure catalog (Section 5.1) for examples which are not well reproduced.
+Below are some examples of satisfyingly well reproduced textures of wood, wall, fabric, and paint.
+Note that one has to click on the examples to see their real size.
+See also the failure catalog for examples which are not well reproduced.

-Figure 5: Wood examples.
-Samples (left) and RPN simulations (right).
+Wood

 Wood samples must be homogeneous in direction to be correctly emulated by RPN.
-Wood samples with knots or other conspicuous patterns fall logically in the failure catalog (Section 5.1).
+Wood samples with knots or other conspicuous patterns fall logically in the failure catalog.